a-anand/microsoft-graph-docs/concepts/team-changenotification-teams.md

 ```

-For notifications with resource data, the payload looks for any change in channel property looks like the following.
+For notifications with resource data, the payload looks for any change in team's property looks like the following.

 ```json
 {